Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 10+, A helmet (requires attunement)_

-While wearing this helmet, a creature has advantage on initiative rolls.
-In addition, the wearer can't be surprised, provided it isn't incapacitated.
+While wearing this helmet, a creature has :d20-adv: Advantage on Initiative rolls.
+In addition, the wearer is immune to the Surprised condition, provided it doesn't have the Incapacitated condition.

 ---